 The land in Borg is farmed traditionally, with cattle and sheep to keep the pastures open.
 Visitors can experience a living historic landscape by following the footpaths through species-rich pastures, hay meadows, and hazel coppices.
 The land is managed traditionally.
 The large hay meadow is especially beautiful in spring when carpeted with orchids.

-The farm buildings date from the 1800s, but there has been a village here for centuries.
-The way the village is laid out is typical for Öland, with long, narrow plots and reed-thatched farm buildings built in a U backing onto the lane, and a farmhouse forming the fourth side.
+The farm buildings date from the 1800s, but there has been a farm here for centuries.
+The way the farm is laid out is typical for Öland, with long, narrow plots and reed-thatched farm buildings built in a U backing onto the lane, and a farmhouse forming the fourth side.
 The farmyard is separated from the farmhouse courtyard by a low wall.
-The village also has a smithy, a working windmill, and a shop.
+The farm also has a smithy, a working windmill, and a shop.

 Gråborg was originally a massive fortification, built in central Öland in around AD 300 and used throughout the turbulent times that followed until about AD 700.
 Its walls were 640 metres round and originally had several small gateways.
 Gråborg was in use again from the late 1100s to about 1300, probably as an administrative centre for central Öland.
 Its walls were built higher and thicker and it was given stone gate towers, of which the western gateway survives. Öland has many ancient fortifications, but only Gråborg has a surviving medieval gateway.